 Lead nurturing is a type of email marketing campaign.
 There are several tools that can make this task easier and most bring a high level of automation to the table.
 There are two main categories, all singing and dancing CRMs that include email marketing and then dedicated email marketing platforms that do little else.

-Using one of these tools, you can create personalised (semi) emails ahead of time and have them scheduled to send to people in your lead nurturing lists.
+Using one of these tools, you can create personalized (semi) emails ahead of time and have them scheduled to send to people in your lead nurturing lists.

 Nurturing email campaigns are a great way to generate leads for your business.
 There is a science behind the perfect nurturing campaign, and it starts with an understanding of what makes up a successful one.
 But how do you create one?